Why do we need a new global treaty on plastics?

 Some sources suggest that swapping plastic for other materials (such as glass and paper) will have a bigger environmental cost in terms of energy and carbon emissions.

 First and foremost, we’re not advocating a simple substitution of one single-use item for another.
-We want to see a wholescale shift to a circular economy – remove unnecessary single-use items altogether without substitution, enable greater reusability and recycle the rest.
+We want to see a wholescale shift to a safe and non-toxic circular economy – remove unnecessary single-use items altogether without substitution, promote a systemic shift towards greater reuse and recycle the rest where necessary.

 Often, claims around the environmental impact of removing plastic are based upon Life Cycle Assessments (LCA) of a limited number of environmental aspects, e.g. carbon dioxide emissions and solid waste production, and do not necessarily consider the impact of plastic on marine and terrestrial wildlife.
 Many of the LCAs have been carried out by the plastic industry, they are based on a huge number of variables and assumptions, easy to manipulate and need to be considered with caution.